TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

 :aspect:`Description:`
-   The getText data type is some kind of tool box allowing to retrieve values from a variety of sources, e.g. from GET/POST variables, from registers, values from the page tree, items in the page menues, from the database, etc.
+   The getText data type is some kind of tool box allowing to retrieve values from a variety of sources, e.g. from GET/POST variables, from registers, values from the page tree, items in the page menus, records from any database table, etc.

    The general syntax is as follows::